LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

-# Build a native executable container image for the application and push it to OCIR
+# Build a native executable, package it in a container image and push the container image to OCIR

 ## Introduction

-This lab describes how to generate a native executable container image for the application and push it to the OCI Registry.
+This lab describes how to build a native executable for the application, package it in a container image, and push the container image to the OCIR Repository.

 You will use [GraalVM Native Image](https://docs.oracle.com/en/graalvm/jdk/17/docs/overview/)’s ahead-of-time compilation to build a native executable for the application.